mbest1813/documentation/v2/clickstream/destinations/sailthru.md

 ### Initialization

 The Sailthru server-side destination will allow you to add users, send custom events and purchase events.
-Once the Analytics.js library is integrated, toggle Sailthru on in your Analytics.js destination panel and add your API Key and Shared Secret, which you can find in the Sailthru Dashboard under **App Settings > Setup > API & Postbacks**
+Once you have configured a source and our MetaRouter [snippet](http://127.0.0.1:4000/v2/clickstream/sources/analyticsjs.html) is installed, enable and configure Sailthru as a destination and add your API Key and Shared Secret, which you can find in the Sailthru Dashboard under **App Settings > Setup > API & Postbacks**.

 ### Implementation checklist

 **Important**: In order for this destination to work, you must have a few prerequisite configurations.

 - You must have `extid` lookup enabled in Sailthru.
 - Use the **ecommerce v2** events to track `Order Completed`,`Order Updated`, `Product Added`, and `Product Removed`.
 - For `Product Added` and `Product Removed` events, whether there is an `email` or not, we need to make a request to grab the items in the user’s cart.
 We rely on the `userId` value for this request.
 It is essential that you have a `userId` on these calls, otherwise they will not make it to Sailthru.
   - To trigger abandoned cart campaigns, you must pass in a `reminder_time` and `reminder_template` on the `Product Added` and `Product Removed` events.
   - The template passed through as `reminder_template` must match the public name configured in Sailthru’s UI.
 - We recommend appending `traits.email` whenever possible in your `identify` calls.
 If you send an identify call without a `traits.email` and only a `userId`, the profile will be created in Sailthru but you would not be able to find that user via their **User Look Up feature** or to send `Product Added`, `Product Removed` `Order Updated` and `Order Completed` events.

 ### Page